About Roland Williams

 Regarded by many as one of the most engaging and energetic professional athletes of all time, Williams takes pride in providing positive energy, passion and purpose to everything he does.

-A graduate of East High School in the Rochester City School District in Rochester New York, Roland became one of the nation’s top student-athletes and attended Syracuse University on a full athletic scholarship.
+A graduate of East High School in the Rochester City School District, Roland became one of the nation’s top student-athletes and attended Syracuse University on a full athletic scholarship.
 While in school, Roland took his academics as serious as his athletic performance, graduating with a BA in Speech Communications with a minor in Management from the Whitman School of Management.
 Roland also attended Newhouse School of Public Communications to pursue his Masters in Public Relations.

-Roland is a proud dad of three sons and enjoys yoga in his spare time.
+Roland is a proud father of 3 sons and resides in Los Angeles, California.